Arts and cultural management

 You can study when, where and how you like, and tailor your study around your work and lifestyle commitments.
 Deakin's trimester system offers three study periods each year, enabling you to commence your course at different times of the year.
 It also enables you to speed up or slow down your study while still completing your course within the normal time frames.

 From 1997 until 2013, an internationally renowned scholar or practitioner was awarded the George Fairfax Fellowship in Arts and Entertainment Management to visit Deakin University and conduct intellectual master classes, and to deliver the Kenneth Myer Lecture.
 The Deakin University George Fairfax Fellowship was initiated with endowment grants from the Myer Foundation, Dame Elisabeth Murdoch, and the Faculty of Business and Law, Deakin University.
+Various scholarships are offered in order to support students with academic merit, in need and or for women.
 Read more.

 Gain a competitive edge with an international study experience, and earn credit towards your degree.
 The Faculty of Business and Law offers a number of unique study tours throughout the year to destinations such as India, China and Europe.
 Or consider one of the many study abroad opportunities offered by Deakin.
 Find out more.